gomes-lab/ScIReN/README.md

 git submodule update --init --recursive
 ```

-To fetch new changes from the remote submodules, cd to the submodule directory and run
+To keep submodules up-to-date with their remote versions, cd to the submodule directory and run
 ```
 git fetch
 git merge origin/main